 - 1. Minimum pipe size should match connection size.
 Upsize pipe accordingly if greater flow is required. - 2.
 A thermal expansion tank suitable for potable water must be sized and installed within this piping system between the backflow preventer and the cold water inlet. - 3.
 All circulators should have an integral flow check. - 4.
-Drains and check valve between water heater and piping will assist in purging air from system. - 5.
+Drains and shutoff valve between water heater and piping will assist in purging air from system. - 5.
 These drawings are meant to demonstrate system piping only.
-The installer is responsible for all equipment and detailing required by local codes.
-In Massachusetts, you must install a vacuum relief valve per 248 CMR. - 6.
-Mixing valve application is optional, but recommended to help prevent scalding. - 7.
+The installer is responsible for all equipment and detailing required by local codes. - 6.
+In Massachusetts, you must install a vacuum relief valve per 248 CMR. - 7.
+Mixing valve application is optional, but recommended to help prevent scalding. - 8.
 Always shut off power to the water heater or isolate the heater from the system if ANY plumbing work is to be done.
-Running the water heater without water will result in dry-firing.
+Running the water heater without water will result in dry-firing. - 9.
+The setpoint of the water heater needs to be at least 20°F higher than the setpoint of the Aquastat / Tank Sensor / System Pipe Sensor.